PatrickRung/DuetPrinterVisionInterface/README.md

 2. python -m pip install --no-cache-dir simplejpeg # Reinstall
 3. python3 -m pip install picamera2 # need to reinstall camera

+# React frontend (Slicer, visual debug tool and first pass controller)
-# Below are details for the client frontend
+Below are details for the client frontend

 The formal read me for the client front end is located at /DuetPrinterVisionInterface/clientInterface/README.md The front end is designed to be a debugging tool as well as provide the first layer print jobs that will print the first set